lbeique/How-To-Setup-a-Minecraft-Server/index.md

 ### System Requirements

-This is the list of hardware requirements for Minecraft Java Edition as per the official [website](https://www.minecraft.net/en-us/store/minecraft-java-edition).
+This is the list of hardware requirements for Minecraft Java Edition as per the official Minecraft [website](https://www.minecraft.net/en-us/store/minecraft-java-edition).

 |  | **Minimum Requirements:** | **Recommended Requirements:** |
 | ------------ | ------------------ | ---------- |